uDALES/u-dales/docs/udales-getting-started.md

 ## Singularity

 If you have [Singularity](https://sylabs.io/) available on your system, you can use the provided scripts under `tools/singularity` to build and run uDALES cases locally or on HPC environments, for other options, see the sections below.
 The use of Singularity is undoubtedly the easiest way to build and run cases in uDALES as all dependencies are provided and uDALES will compile out of the box.
-Furthermore, users wishing to achieve a reasonable level of scientific may archive software, tools, and data with their Singularity image containing OS and external libraries to an open access repository (e.g. [Meyer et al., 2020](https://doi.org/10.1029/2019MS001961)).
+Furthermore, users wishing to achieve a reasonable level of scientific reproducibility may archive software, tools, and data with their Singularity image containing OS and external libraries to an open access repository (e.g. [Meyer et al., 2020](https://doi.org/10.1029/2019MS001961)).

 To build and download the Singularity image use: